 All children must be swiped into and out of care with the CYMS card issued at enrollment.
 No pictures or copies are allowed.
 Parents must sign their child into the classroom and communicate any changes or concerns with the classroom staff as well as a daily phone number to be reached.
 At pick up, parents will be required to show their ID to the classroom staff.
 This step is an added layer of insurance that the child is leaving with the correct parent, guardian, or designated pick-up person.
 Repeated failure to complete the check in/out process may result in disenrollment of your child.
-Parents should not be on their cell phones during the drop off and pick up of children.
+NO ONE will be on a cell phones in the activity rooms.